LoukiaSpin/tracenma/README.md

 #> 12   non-pharmacological vs any          Main text                         Table 1
 ```

+Add the argument `show.title = TRUE` to access the article titles.
+Add the
+argument `show.comment = TRUE` to activate the extraction-related comments
+accompanying the articles.
+The default for both arguments is `FALSE` (do not
+report).

 Now, let us access the systematic reviews with PMID numbers 16951908 and 17932160:

 ``` r